Saint Library

 Papal Election

-Succeeds Symmachus; immediately seeks unity.
+Succeeds Symmachus; immediately seeks unity with the East.

 519